thoughtbot/superglue/docs/react-redux.md

 ### saveAndProcessSJRPage

 Save and process a rendered view from BreezyTemplate.
-It will also handle any deferment, and joint updating.
+It will also handle any deferment, and fragment updating.
 Useful if you want to stream a fully rendered `your_template.js.props` to preload, or graft nodes via websockets.

 | Arguments | Type | Notes |
 | :--- | :--- | :--- |